sbryngelson/group-docs/group-syllabus/giving-talks.md

 3. It is okay to take a second or two to think before you start talking.
 After all, the asker has been sitting there for 15 minutes considering the question; you only just heard it!
 And after all that, **it's entirely okay to say you're not sure**, and that you need to think about it harder and get back to them later.
-I have done this many times during Q&A, and nothing is embarrassing about it.
+I have done this many times during Q&A, and there is nothing embarrassing about it.

 4. If someone asks _what about X?_, and you didn't perform a study involving _X_ and aren't entirely sure what would happen if you did, then you should:
 	1. Say "we did not study _X_ directly" (you want it to be crystal clear what you did and did not do), and then
 	2. Follow up with a hedged hypothesis, if one comes to mind.
 For example, "I would expect that if we looked into _X_, we would see an outcome something like (outcome here), because (reason here), but I cannot say for sure."
 If you don't have a plausible hypothesis, say so, as in 3. above.

-5. It's generally good etiquette to tack on to the beginning of your response, "Good question!".
+5. __Good etiquette:__ It's generally good etiquette to tack on to the beginning of your response, "Good question!".
 Some broad guidance: Do not do this for _every_ question, and, if appropriate, consider using a variation of this remark; for example, after doing some thinking while answering, one could say "...yeah, that's quite interesting, I hadn't considered that before.
 Thanks."

 6. Wait until the questioner is done asking the question before you start answering.